NginxProxyManager/nginx-proxy-manager/docs/setup/README.md

       DB_MYSQL_NAME: "npm"
       # Uncomment this if IPv6 is not enabled on your host
       # DISABLE_IPV6: 'true'

+      # Uncomment this if you want to use custom UID/GID
+      # PUID: 1000
+      # PGID: 1000
     volumes:
       - ./data:/data
       - ./letsencrypt:/etc/letsencrypt